Philippines–Turkey relations

-The Philippines–Turkey relations are the bilateral relations of the Philippines and Turkey.
-The Philippines has an embassy in Ankara and Turkey has an embassy in Manila.
+The Philippines–Turkey relations are the bilateral relations between the Republic of the Philippines and the Republic of Türkiye.
+The Philippines has an embassy in Ankara and a consulate general in Istanbul, while Turkey has an embassy in Manila.

 History

 The Turkish people and Filipinos had relations even before the establishment of the modern nations of Turkey and the Philippines.
 During Ottoman times people from Luzon, Philippines (Lucoes) were employed by the Turkish.
 The nephew of the Ottoman Viceroy to Egypt, admiral Heredim Mafamede employed Lucoes in the war against the Portuguese in the Indian Ocean since they appointed one Lucoes named Sapetu Diraja as commander of the Muslim forces over in Aceh, Sumatra, their vassal-state in Southeast Asia.
 The Lucoes were a partially Islamized people with dual allegiance to Portugal as one was also appointed as administrator in Portuguese-Malacca (Regimo Diraja), as well as Turkey, since some were employed in the Ottoman Caliphate’s armies in the Orient, consequently, both fighting with and against Muslims.
 Pigafetta notes that one of them was in command of the Brunei fleet in 1521.
 However, the Lucoes shifted their allegiance to Spain (An enemy of the Ottomans) after their homeland, Luzon island, was invaded by Spaniards who had sailed from Latin America.
-The Spanish together with their Visayan and Latin American soldiers supported the non-muslim faction in Luzon, Pagan-Hindu Tondo against Muslim Manila, to cement their hold in the archipelago against Muslim interests.
+The Spanish together with their Visayan and Latin American soldiers supported the non-Muslim faction in Luzon, Pagan-Hindu Tondo against Muslim Manila, to cement their hold in the archipelago against Muslim interests.
 Until their eventual war of independence against Spain, the colony of the Philippines was generally hostile to Turkish interests.

 Formal diplomatic relations between the two countries were established on June 13, 1949, on a nonresidence basis with the signing of a Treaty of Friendship.
 Turkey established its resident embassy in Manila in 1990 with Erhan Yigitbasioglu as the first resident ambassador.
 The Philippines established its resident embassy in Ankara in October 1991 with Bonifacio Pobre Arribas as the first resident ambassador.
 Turkey also established an honorary consulate in Cebu in 1992.